trailofbits/testing-handbook/content/docs/static-analysis/semgrep/10-advanced.md

 Taint mode is a powerful feature in Semgrep that can track the flow of data from one location to another.
 By using taint mode, you can:

-1) **Track data flow across multiple variables:** Taint mode enables you to trace how data moves across different variables, functions, components, and allows you to easily identify insecure flow paths (e.g., situations where a specific sanitizer is not used).
+1. **Track data flow across multiple variables:** Taint mode enables you to trace how data moves across different variables, functions, components, and allows you to easily identify insecure flow paths (e.g., situations where a specific sanitizer is not used).
+   Use the `--dataflow-traces` flag to understand how non-local values contribute to a finding.
+This option generates detailed output showing the data flow between variables, function calls, and other code elements that lead to the reported issue.
+[Learn more here](https://appsec.guide/docs/static-analysis/semgrep/installation/#running-semgrep)
-2) **Find injection vulnerabilities:** Taint mode is particularly useful for identifying injection vulnerabilities such as SQL injection, command injection, and XSS attacks.
+1. **Find injection vulnerabilities:** Taint mode is particularly useful for identifying injection vulnerabilities such as SQL injection, command injection, and XSS attacks.
-3) **Write simple and resilient Semgrep rules:** Taint mode simplifies the process of writing Semgrep rules that are resilient to certain code patterns nested in `if` statements, loops, and other structures.
+1. **Write simple and resilient Semgrep rules:** Taint mode simplifies the process of writing Semgrep rules that are resilient to certain code patterns nested in `if` statements, loops, and other structures.

 To use taint mode, you need to set the `mode: taint` and specify `pattern-sources`/`pattern-sinks` fields in your custom Semgrep rule.